freebsd-ita/gufi-blog/content/elk-2.md

 meaning that _logstash-forwarder_ is working and it's sending events to logstash (using the lumberjack protocol).

-Fire up http://kibana.foo.bar, we should see something like:
+Fire up **http://kibana.foo.bar**, we should see something like:

 ![Kibana]({filename}/images/elk-2/kibana3_create_index.png)

-Finally, a green button that I can click! (yes, you should actually click on it).
+Finally, a green button that I can click on! (yes, you should actually click on it).

 Now, let's go in the **Discovery** Tab and you should see something like:

 ![Kibana]({filename}/images/elk-2/kibana4_default_page.png)

-Yes, it's time to create screenshots for friends (and for twitter and reddit, oh, social life!)
+Yes, it's time to create screenshots for friends (and for twitter and reddit, oh social life!)

 Ok, now that the entire world knows that you are following a tutorial, let's continue.

-One thing you should absolutely do in kibana is to set _autorefresh_ to some value (it's Off by default), like 1m:
+One thing you should absolutely do in kibana is to set _autorefresh_ to some value (it's **Off** by default), like **1m**:

 ![Kibana]({filename}/images/elk-2/kibana5_autorefresh.png)